Jill Lenhart, M.D.

 How do I get started?

-Register for Patient Online Services or download the Mayo Clinic Patient App to get started.
-Call 1-877-858-0398 for assistance with Patient Online Services.
-Read our blogs about the patient portal to learn more.
+Register for an account in the patient portal or download the Mayo Clinic app to get started.
+Call 1-877-858-0398 for assistance.
+Read more about the patient portal.